Anthony Bevilacqua: Karabin abuse case

 On August 14, 2018, Pennsylvania attorney general Josh Shapiro released a grand jury report detailing alleged sex abuse in six Pennsylvania dioceses, including the Diocese of Pittsburgh.
-The report showed a 1985 memo written by Bevilacqua in which he rejected a request to reassign Joseph D. Karabin, a diocese priest after two children told the diocese he had sexually molested them.
+The report showed a 1985 memo written by Bevilacqua in which he rejected a request to reassign Reverend Joseph Karabin, a diocese priest, after two children told the diocese he had sexually molested them.
 Bevilacqua did not report Karabin to the police, but sent him instead to a treatment center for alcohol abuse in Maryland.
 Karabin was kept on restricted assignments until 2002, when he was appointed as chaplain at a retirement home.
-Bishop Donald Wuerl.
-Bevilacqua's successor as bishop, withdrew Karabin's appointment and suspended his priestly faculties.
+Bishop Donald Wuerl, Bevilacqua's successor as bishop, withdrew Karabin's appointment and suspended his priestly faculties.

 In 1986, Bevilacqua banned women from participating in the Holy Thursday foot-washing service.
 He said that the service was a re-enactment of the Last Supper, in which Jesus only washed men's feet.
 After pushback from Catholic women and from the National Conference of Catholic Bishops, Bevilacqua relented, allowing individual pastors to decide.
 However, he refused to attend services that washed women's feet.

 Archbishop of Philadelphia

-John Paul II appointed Bevilacqua as archbishop of the Archdiocese of Philadelphia on December 8, 1987.
+Pope John Paul II appointed Bevilacqua as archbishop of Philadelphia on December 8, 1987.
 Succeeding Cardinal John Krol, Bevilacqua was installed on February 11, 1988.
-John Paul II created Bevilacqua as cardinal-priest of Ss.
-Redentore e S. Alfonso in Via Merulana in the consistory of June 28, 1991.
+He was named cardinal-priest of the Church of Ss.
+Redentore e S. Alfonso in Via Merulana in Rome during the consistory of June 28, 1991.

 In 1998, Bevilacqua asked Pennsylvania Governor Tom Ridge to fund food stamp assistance for immigrants and instituted service centers for Latino and African American Catholics.

 Bevilacqua is remembered for his frequent visits to churches in the diocese, his knowledge of fiscal matters, his conservatism, and his closing of schools.
 Organizationally, he divided the archdiocese into six vicariates, each with a general vicariate, and subdivided the central administration into six secretariats.
 He hosted a weekly radio call-in program, Live with Cardinal Bevilacqua, which aired on WZZD-AM in Philadelphia.
 In 2002, he was named to the PoliticsPA "Power 50" list of politically influential personalities.

 Within the USCCB, Bevilacqua served as chair of the Committee on Migration from 1983 to 1984, during which time he visited the refugee camps of Southeast Asia and Africa.
 He also chaired the Committee for Canonical Affairs (1981–1984) and the Committee on Pro-Life Activities.
 In 2005, the Philadelphia District Attorney's office issued a report that criticized Bevilacqua and his predecessor, Cardinal Krol, for failing to protect children in the archdiocese from sexual abuse by priests.